-Form 8810, Corporate Passive Activity Loss and Credit Limitations, is filed to figure allowable passive activity loss and credit for closely held corporations.
+Form 8810, Corporate Passive Activity Loss and Credit Limitations, is filed to figure the passive activity loss and credit allowed under section 469 for closely held corporations.

-Form 8842, Election to Use Different Annualization Periods for Corporate Estimated Tax, is filed to elect one of the annualization periods in section 6655(e)(2)(C) to figure estimated tax payments under the annualized income installment method.
+Form 8842, Election To Use Different Annualization Periods for Corporate Estimated Tax, is filed to elect one of the annualization periods in section 6655(e)(2)(C) to figure estimated tax payments under the annualized income installment method.